D Glossary

 Qualitative data

-Qualitative data is not mathematically numerical data: it consists of categories or labels (even if those labels are numbers).
+Qualitative data are not mathematically numerical data: they comprises mutually exclusive, exhaustive categories or labels (even if those labels are numbers).
 Also called categorical data.
+Also see quantitative data.

 Quantitative data